thejimnicholson/thejimnicholson.github.io/about.md

 Among other things, Jim is produces the [Mountain iDentifer](https://anchor.fm/jim-nicholson4) podcast, which can be all of the things Jim's blog can be.

-This site was created using Jekyll.
+This site was created using Jekyll and is hosted on GitHub Pages.
 You can find out more information about Jekyll at [jekyllrb.com](http://jekyllrb.com/)